aliaan123/UniSearcher/ReadMe.md

 high cohesion, robustness and modularity that closely adheres to the conventions of Golang.
 This was achieved by utilizing techniques such as utilizing constants, separating handlers, structs and generic functions into different files.
+To further improve this service I would implement better ways of giving feedback to the client, and fix shortcomings in the service, forexample not being able to filter out